 - Fast-moving creeks and rivers

-Bring all dog gear essentials
+Bring all essential gear for dogs

 What is “essential” may be a bit of a subjective term, but there are definitely some items you should not do without.
 It’s worthwhile to reiterate the importance of having adequate food and water for your pet, and as such, at least one bowl is necessary to properly nourish your pet.